My time tracking system

 time-keeping, plus some information about the carry-over (called

-) not yet input:
+rest) not yet input:

 Next, a summary of the worktime spend, without lies, which also shows the sub-project times: